Spain terror attacks: Airlines and tour operators stocks slump

 It was the worst attack on Spanish soil since the 2004 Madrid bombings, which killed 191 people.

-Spain is one of the world's top vacation spots, and has been attracting record numbers of visitors in recent years.
+Spain is one of the world's top three vacation spots, alongside the U.S. and France, and has been attracting record numbers of visitors in recent years.

 As police search for suspects and answers, investors are worried that the latest attacks could deter some tourists.